-Annual Faculty Evaluation Action Period/deadline FAARs, , and special assignment performance reviews May 15 submitted to chairs/supervisors ($\S\S6.2 - 6.5$) Peer review materials (§§6.2.1.1-2) available for examination May 15-August 31 by peer reviewers (optional) Annotations of course evaluation results submitted to chairs (§§6.5.1.4) August 31 Department chair evaluation commentaries (§6.2.1.6) submitted to dean September 7 Peer reviews if required (§6.2.1.2) submitted to chairs September 7 Chair-faculty conferences/negotiation as specified in Starting September 8 departmental plan 1111 G .
-1 .
-12 All departmental materials (§6.2.1.3) submitted to dean; APRs September 13 (with evaluation level) and FAARS are be given to the dean even if they are not yet signed by the faculty Member Chair-dean conferences/negotiation (§§6.2.2.2-4); all APRs Sept.
-18-October 17 must be signed by faculty members prior to the chair-dean Sept.
-18-October 17 conference Contened Letters of exception (§6.2.3.1 - 3) submitted to dean and October 25 provost, respectively 0 000001 20 1 / 1 / Written resolutions completed (§6.2.3.1-3) November 8 of all departmental materials to the dean, the dean shall send written notice of any missing APR to the faculty member and chair involved, advising that the omission be corrected immediately.
+Annual Faculty Evaluation Action Period/deadline FAARs, , and special assignment performance reviews submitted to chairs/supervisors ($\S\S6.2-6.5$) May 15 Peer review materials (§§6.2.1.1-2) available for examination by peer reviewers May 15-August 31 (optional) Annotations of course evaluation results submitted to chairs (§§6.5.1.4) August 31 Department chair evaluation commentaries (§6.2.1.6) submitted to dean September 7 ~ Peer reviews if required (§6.2.1.2) submitted to chairs September 7 Chair-faculty conferences/negotiation as specified in departmental plan Starting September 8 All departmental materials (§6.2.1.3) submitted to dean; APRs (with evaluation level) and FAARS are be given to the dean even if they are not yet signed by the faculty Member September 13 Chair-dean conferences/negotiation (§§6.2.2.2-4); all APRs must be signed by faculty members prior to the chair-dean conference Sept.
+18-October 17 Letters of exception (§6.2.3.1 - 3) submitted to dean and provost, respectively October 25 Written resolutions completed (§6.2.3.1-3) November 8 of all departmental materials to the dean, the dean shall send written notice of any missing APR to the faculty member and chair involved, advising that the omission be corrected immediately.